wictorwilen/Microsoft-teams-docs/teams/composeextensions.md

 ### Update your app manifest

-As with bots and tabs, you update the [manifest](schema#composeextensions) of your app to include the compose extension properties.
+As with bots and tabs, you update the [manifest](schema.md#composeextensions) of your app to include the compose extension properties.
 These properties govern how your compose extension appears and behaves in the Microsoft Teams client.
 Compose extensions are supported beginning with v1.0 of the manifest.

->**Note:** The `canUpdateConfiguration` property is not yet included in the manifest.
+>**Note:** The `canUpdateConfiguration` property is not yet included in the manifest schema.
 However, you can still test compose extensions that use `canUpdateConfiguration` by sideloading them.

 #### Declare your compose extension